TimboKZ/react-context-menu-wrapper/README.md

 Here's an example of a simple context menu.
 It doesn't showcase many features, but it should give you a basic idea of how this component works.
 This particular context menu doesn't have any buttons - don't worry, it's pretty easy to add them.
-Take a look at [demos and exmaples](https://v1ndic4te.github.io/react-context-menu-wrapper/) to find out more.
+Take a look at [demos and examples](https://v1ndic4te.github.io/react-context-menu-wrapper/) to find out more.

 ![Gif of the context menu library in action.](https://v1ndic4te.github.io/react-context-menu-wrapper/context-menu-boxes.gif)

+(The context menu in the gif is triggered using a right click and dismissed using a left click.)

 ```jsx
 // Import our packages, the usual way.